2026 SDMS Annual Conference Session Details

 Brandy Sundberg, MHPTT, RT (R), RDMS

-Brandy Sundberg is an assistant professor at the University of Nebraska Medical Center and an advanced practice sonographer with more than 20 years of experience in perinatal imaging, specializing in fetal neurosonography.
-She holds a master’s degree in Health Professions Teaching and Technology and is currently pursuing a PhD.
-Brandy is co-founder of CalmStrong Education, a platform delivering OB imaging education to sonographers nationwide.
-A certified mindfulness meditation and yoga teacher, she also works with healthcare providers and elite military professionals to promote resilience and reduce burnout through evidence-based wellness practices.
+Brandy Sundberg is an assistant professor at the University of Nebraska Medical Center and director of imaging at Women’s Care, with more than 20 years of experience in perinatal imaging and specialization in fetal neurosonography.
+She is an advanced practice sonographer and co-founder of CalmStrong Education, a platform focused on obstetric imaging education for sonographers nationwide.
+Brandy Sundberg integrates clinical expertise with education in health professions teaching and technology and is currently pursuing a doctoral degree.
+She is also a certified mindfulness meditation and yoga instructor, working with healthcare professionals and military populations to support resilience and reduce burnout through evidence-based wellness practices.

 Objectives: